Federal income tax – What it is and why we pay it

 In the U.S, most people pay income taxes on the money they earn at a job, but there are many more forms of income.
 This includes income from capital gains, gambling winnings, rents, royalties, interest and dividends, business earnings, unemployment compensation, and even lottery winnings.
 Check out this list of taxable and tax-free sources of income for a deeper dive.

-While we all pay federal income tax, not everyone will have to file a tax return.
+While we all are required to pay federal income tax, not everyone will have to file a tax return.
 Find out how much you have to make to file taxes.
 Even if you don’t have a filing requirement, you may want to file to get a refund or tax credit.